Archive:Build Service Junior Jobs

 The OBS comes with test suites to validate our code.
 The test suite is running before we deploy or package releases.
 So a good test suite will lead to a good product.
 Unfortunately there are plenty areas which are not covered by the testsuite yet, but luckily it is easy to write more tests.
 Check here to learn how to run and develop tests.

 Show more status information in web user interface

-The backend knows already a lot of data like history and status informations which are not visible in the web client.
-These informations can get requested in via the API already, but are not accessable via our clients yet.
+The backend already knows a lot of data like history and status information which are not visible in the web client.
+These information can get requested in via the API already, but are not accessible via our clients yet.